 ACCPs will require study or professional leave to maintain their continual professional development in addition to SPA time.
-The FICM recommends 10 days of professional leave per year for a full time ACCP, with an associated study budget equivalent in value to deanery appointed junior doctors.
-Part time ACCPs should have both the time and the study budget allocated on a prorate basis.
-Incorporation of the ACCP study budget into the staffing budget will allow ease of access to the funds.
+The FICM recommends 10 days of professional leave per year for a fulltime ACCP, with a study budget commensurate with the requirements of advanced practice. for expenses incurred, for relevant activities agreed in a personal development plan set out at appraisal.
+Part time ACCPs should have both the time and the study budget allocated on a prorata basis.